Elizabeth Dean | Murder Is a Collector's Item

 Ghost of a Chance is an expanded version of an American Magazine novella "Lady About to Die" (April 1945).
 Ghost of a Chance is a title without much connection to the story.

 Detection: Belle.
 In the first half, the detectives have to learn whatever they can about the murdered man.
 One of the few clues is the name of a woman he knew, "Belle" (Chapter 4).
 Nothing else is known about Belle.
 But the sleuths soon unravel this mystery (later in Chapter 4).
 Such a "mysterious woman no one has ever seen" plays a role in other Roos mystery puzzles: Lee Gray in Made Up to Kill, Mary Connors in Murder in Any Language, Vivien in "Death Is a Trouper".
+Mary McLane in Requiem for a Blonde is a related character.

 The sleuths learn about Belle, by combining what they know about her with another standard form of Roos detective work.
 That is "looking at the objects in a person's room, and later realizing that one of them has a hidden significance."